antoniofull/thexpatmagazine.com/src/pages/blog/2020-05-23-can-an-expat-get-a-uk-mortgage.md

 Fluctuating exchange rates will also cause your salary to appear less stable and therefore flag a riskier investment to lenders, which may affect the likelihood of your mortgage approval.

-Top Tip #1: When checking out specialist expat mortgage providers, see if they have an ‘approved currency list’.
+**Top Tip #1**: When checking out specialist expat mortgage providers, see if they have an ‘approved currency list’.
 Match the currency used by your current country of residence before applying.

-Top Tip #2: If you’re applying for a buy-to-let expat mortgage, the rent you’ll be charging should cover the repayments and this may be enough to secure the loan.
+**Top Tip #2:** If you’re applying for a buy-to-let expat mortgage, the rent you’ll be charging should cover the repayments and this may be enough to secure the loan.

 ## Seek independent financial advice